pantheon-systems/documentation/source/content/services-yml.md

 ## Create and Modify services.yml

-1. Make sure that you have updated your Drupal site to version 9.
+1. Make sure that you have updated your Drupal site to version 9 or higher.

     <Alert title="Note"  type="info" >